Metal 3D

 Export to Tekla Structures

-CYPECAD, the Integrated 3D structures of CYPECAD and Metal 3D can export the analysed and designed structure to Tekla Structures (v 12.1 and 13.1).
+CYPECAD, the Integrated 3D structures of CYPECAD and CYPE 3D can export the analysed and designed structure to Tekla Structures.

 Export to Tekla® Structures